chrisrusselldigital/CV/README.md

 - ["Chitter"](https://github.com/chrisrusselldigital/chitter-challenge) Built using Sinatra, to mimic Twitter
 - ["PetBook"](http://petbook-acebook.herokuapp.com/) A Facebook clone, built using Ruby on Rails.
 Link points to the live Heroku app

+#### Blog post:
+Whilst at Makers Academy, I wrote this post re: how to make the best of pairing - ["Pairing - A Manifesto"](https://medium.com/@_chris_russell/pairing-a-manifesto-ea6d92d83d78)

 ## Education